• Blog

 View from my room

-The bathroom was a small space in a triangular area in the end of the room.
+The bathroom was a small space in a triangular area at the end of the room.
 It had a glass wall, which is no problem for a single room.
 This is only a problem when you are sharing a room with someone and they can see you go to the toilet.
 The glass makes the room feel a bit bigger and less dingy in what would otherwise be a dark and cramped space without a window.

 Bathroom